ZhengC1/CodeChallenge/README.md

 ## Acknowledgments

-* Thank you to all the amazing programmers who made this possible - I.E. ME :D
+* Thank you to all the programmers who made this possible - I.E. ME :D
 * Thank you Walmart for making an API